- How do I apply for a waiver?

-No. If waived out of the school health insurance for the fall semester, you will automatically be waived out for the spring semester of the same academic year.
+No. If waived out of CCA's student health insurance plan for the fall semester, the student will automatically be waived out for the spring semester of the same academic year.

 Do not log into the waiver site until you have all of the necessary information about your personal insurance in front of you.

 You have two useful sources of information to help you complete your waiver application:

 You can refer to your individual plan’s Evidence of Coverage booklet.
 The booklet is provided by your insurance company and describes all of your benefits and the limitations of those benefits.

 If you cannot locate your booklet, check your insurance company’s website or call the customer service number on your insurance card and ask for help.

 As a reminder, you will only have 15 minutes to complete and submit the waiver.